vega/vega/docs/docs/transforms/label.md

 In scatter plot, labeling can be done by having text mark that takes in data from the the symbol mark name `"basePoint"`(or what we call base mark).
 The text mark recieves all the information including position and bounding box of each point in `"basePoint"`.
 Then, we transform the text mark with label transform so that the labels spaced out nicely near the point it is representing and not colliding into each other.

-**Note** the reason that we do not have `x` and `y` channels in the text mark's encoding is that label transform will replace the `x` and `y` channels of the text mark anyway.
-Label transform will use the position bounding box of each point in `"basePoint"` to decide the position of each label.
+**Note** the reason that we do not have `x` and `y` channels in the text mark's encoding is that the label transform will replace the `x` and `y` channels of the text mark anyway.
+The label transform will use the position bounding box of each point in `"basePoint"` to decide the position of each label.

 ### Label in area chart